RouteHub-Link/RouteHub.Service.GraphQL/readme.md

 ### Environment Configuration

 - This app uses the `config/config.yaml` file for configuration.
 You can adjust the settings in this file according to your environment.
-- Requires a Redis server for [https://github.com/hibiken/asynq](asynq).
+- Requires a Domain Utils Server aka : [Routehub Link Domain Utils](https://github.com/RouteHub-Link/DomainUtils).
+You can use the provided docker-compose file for local development.
 - Requires a PostgreSQL server for database operations and migrations.
 - For local development, you can use the embedded PostgreSQL option.
 This will start an embedded PostgreSQL server for you.
 - (Optional) Makefile is implemented for redis, postgresql container creation and serving the service.

 ### Database Configuration

+- `services`:
+    - `domain_utils_host`: http://localhost:9001 The domain utils server host.
 - `host`: The hostname of your database server.
 - `port`: The port number on which your database server is listening.
 - `user`: The username for your database.